muenzpraeger/salesforce-ibm-weather/README.md

 This repository showcases how to use The Weather Company Data within Salesforce.

 * A Lightning component that displays the current weather, a 3-day forecast and - if applicable - weather alerts.
+* Apex classes for Process Builder invocation or Scheduled Apex

-You can see the component here in action:
+You can see the Lightning component here in action:

 [![Salesforce Lightning and The Weather Company](http://img.youtube.com/vi/ZjffiGsdrWM/0.jpg)](https://youtube.com/watch?v=ZjffiGsdrWM)

 This implementation does *not* reflect the planned The Weather Company integrations as announced [here](https://www.salesforce.com/campaign/ibm/) (i. e. with push data).
 It rather showcases how to use existing APIs to fetch data on demand.

-Read more about using weather data on the [Salesforce Developer Blog](https://developer.salesforce.com/blogs/developer-relations/2017/05/using-ibms-the-weather-company-data-in-salesforce).
+Read more about using weather data with the [Lightning component](https://developer.salesforce.com/blogs/developer-relations/2017/05/using-ibms-weather-company-data-salesforce.html) or in your [custom workflows](https://developer.salesforce.com/blogs/developer-relations/2017/06/enhancing-workflows-weather-company-data-service.html) on the [Salesforce Developer Relations blog](https://developer.salesforce.com/blogs/developer-relations/).

 # Pre-Requisites